How To Clean Your Porcelain Sink

 The first ceramic sinks started making an appearance in North America in the 1920s, and became very popular because of their attractive appearance.
 Basically, they were white on the inside and brown on the outside with a glaze to make them shiny, as well as to protect their surfaces.
 They were first used in commercial kitchens because they were much heavier than the typical sinks available at that time.
 Gradually, they evolved into more refined porcelain sinks, were made to fit kitchens and bathrooms, and the rest, of course, is history.

-Get Recipe / Learn More at Practically Functional
+Learn MORE at Practically Functional